Ethiopia

-Anatomically modern humans emerged from modern-day Ethiopia.
-In 980 BC, the Kingdom of D'mt extended its realm over Eritrea and the northern region of Ethiopia, while the Kingdom of Aksum maintained a unified civilization in the region for 900 years.
-Christianity was embraced by the kingdom in 330, and Islam arrived by the first Hijra in 615.
-After the collapse of Aksum in 960, the Zagwe dynasty ruled the north-central parts of Ethiopia until being overthrown by Yekuno Amlak in 1270, inaugurating the Ethiopian Empire and the Solomonic dynasty, claimed descent from the biblical Solomon and Queen of Sheba under their son Menelik I. By the 14th century, the empire had grown in prestige through territorial expansion and fighting against adjacent territories; most notably, the Ethiopian–Adal War (1529–1543) contributed to fragmentation of the empire, which ultimately fell under a decentralization known as Zemene Mesafint in the mid-18th century.
-Emperor Tewodros II ended Zemene Mesafint at the beginning of his reign in 1855, marking the reunification and modernization of Ethiopia.
+Anatomically modern humans emerged in what is now Ethiopia.
+In 980 BC, the Kingdom of D'mt extended its realm over Eritrea and the northern region of Ethiopia, while the Kingdom of Aksum maintained a unified civilisation in the region for 900 years.
+Christianity arrived to the kingdom in 330 AD, while Islam gained influence during the first Hijra in 615.
+After the collapse of Aksum in 960, the Zagwe dynasty ruled the north-central parts of Ethiopia.
+The Shewan usurper, Yekuno Amlak, overthrew the dynasty in 1270 at the Battle of Ansata, inaugurating the Ethiopian Empire and the Solomonic dynasty – asserting its lineage through Aksumite legitimacy by the biblical Solomon and Queen of Sheba, and Menelik I was the first emperor.
+Under Emperor Amda Seyon I (r.
+1314–1344), the empire grew in prestige through territorial expansion against neighbouring Muslim territories.
+Later, the Ethiopian–Adal War (1529–1543) weakened the empire and opened the way for the Oromo expansion.
+The growing influence of the Oromo at the Gondarine court ultimately contributed to the fragmentation known as Zemene Mesafint, beginning in 1769.
+Emperor Tewodros II ended the Zemene Mesafint at the beginning of his reign in 1855, marking the reunification and modernisation of Ethiopia.